Aspect Ratio Universal Rectangular Layouts: Aspect Ratio Universality

-In the remainder of this section, we prove that if a layout is not sliceable, then it contains a sublayout similar, in some sense, to a prototype in Figs.~\ref{fig:windmill1}--\ref{fig:windmill2}.
+As noted above, every nonsliceable layout contains a windmill~\cite{AckermanBP06}.
+In the remainder of this section we strengthen this claim, and show that every nonsliceable layout contains a windmill together with pairwise disjoint $x$- or $y$-monotone paths to some points in the interiors of distinct sides of the bounding box.
 In a nutshell, our proof goes as follows: Consider an arbitrary windmill in a nonslicable layout \layout.
-We subdivide the exterior of the windmill into four \emph{quadrants}, by extending the arms of the windmill into rays $\ell_1,\ldots, \ell_4$ to the bounding box; see Fig.~\ref{fig:dividing}.
-Each rectangle of \layout lies in a quadrant or in the union of two consecutive quadrants.
-We assign aspect ratios to the rectangles based on which quadrant(s) it lies in.
-If these aspect ratios can be realized by a layout \layoutp weakly equivalent to \layout, then the rays $\ell_1,\ldots, \ell_4$ will be ``deformed'' into $x$- or $y$-monotone paths that subdivide \layoutp into the center of the windmill and four arrangements of rectangles, each incident to a unique corner of the bounding box.
-We assign the aspect ratios for the rectangles in \layoutp so that these arrangements can play the same role as rectangles $r_1,\ldots , r_4$ in the prototype in Figs.~\ref{fig:windmill1}--\ref{fig:windmill2}.
+We subdivide the exterior of the windmill into four \emph{quadrants}, by extending the arms of the windmill into rays $\ell_1,\ldots, \ell_4$ to the bounding box; see Fig.~\ref{fig:dividing:1}.
+Each rectangular face of \layout lies in a quadrant or in the union of two consecutive quadrants.
+We assign aspect ratios to each rectangular face based on which quadrant(s) it lies in.
+If these aspect ratios can be realized by a layout \layoutp that is weakly equivalent to \layout, then the rays $\ell_1,\ldots, \ell_4$ will be ``deformed'' into $x$- or $y$-monotone paths that subdivide \layoutp into a sublayout in the center of the windmill and four rectangular arrangements, each incident to a unique corner of the bounding box; as in Fig.~\ref{fig:dividing:2}.
+We assign the aspect ratios for rectangular faces in \layoutp so that these arrangements can play the same role as the rectangles $r_1,\ldots , r_4$ in a windmill layout in Figs.~\ref{fig:windmill1}--\ref{fig:windmill2}.
 We continue with the details.